gpt-cmdr/ras-commander/README.md

 - Example project management for testing and development
 - Two primary operation modes: "Run Missing" and "Build from DSS"

+## AI-Driven Coding Experience

+ras-commander provides several AI-powered tools to enhance the coding experience:

+1. **ChatGPT Assistant: [RAS Commander Library Assistant](https://chatgpt.com/g/g-TZRPR3oAO-ras-commander-library-assistant)**: A specialized GPT model trained on the ras-commander codebase, available for answering queries and providing code suggestions.

+2. **Knowledge Base Summaries**: Up-to-date compilations of the documentation and codebase for use with large language models like Claude or GPT-4.
+Look in 'ai_tools/assistant_knowledge_bases/' in the repo.

+3. **Cursor IDE Integration**: Custom rules for the Cursor IDE to provide context-aware suggestions and documentation.
+Just open the repository folder in Cursor.

+4. **AI Assistant Notebook**: A notebook for dynamic code summarization and API interaction (bring your own API Key)

+These tools aim to streamline development and provide intelligent assistance when modeling with, and working with and revising the ras-commander library.

 ## Installation

 Install ras-commander using pip: